looorent/keycloak-micronaut-adapter/README.md

     * `authorization_header_wrong_scheme`:
     * Another unexpected message

+## Logging

+This library uses log4j with the prefixes `be.looorent.micronaut.security` and `be.looorent.keycloak`.

 ## How to deploy a new version to Maven central

 Following this [great article](http://nemerosa.ghost.io/2015/07/01/publishing-to-the-maven-central-using-gradle/), you should configure your `./gradle/gradle.propreties` file and then: